MITLibraries/alma-webhook-lambdas/README.md

 - `ALMA_CHALLENGE_SECRET=itsasecret`: this value will work with the test fixtures, must match Alma sandbox/prod configured challenge secrets in Dev1, stage, and prod environments.
 - `ALMA_BURSAR_EXPORT_JOB_NAME`: the exact name of the Bursar export job in Alma.
 Must match Alma sandbox/prod configured job names.
 - `ALMA_POD_EXPORT_JOB_NAME`: the exact name of the POD export job in Alma.
 Must match Alma sandbox/prod configured job names.
-- `ALMA_TIMDEX_EXPORT_JOB_NAME_PREFIX`: the exact name of the TIMDEX export job in Alma, _up to the point where it differs export type_, e.g. "Publishing Platform Job TIMDEX EXPORT to Dev1".
+- `ALMA_TIMDEX_EXPORT_JOB_NAME_PREFIX`: the exact name of the TIMDEX export job in Alma, _up to the point where it differs by export type (Daily or Full)_, e.g. "Publishing Platform Job TIMDEX EXPORT to Dev1".
 Must match Alma sandbox/prod configured job names.
 - `BURSAR_STATE_MACHINE_ARN`: the arn of the step functions Bursar state machine.
 Specific to each environment.
 - `PPOD_STATE_MACHINE_ARN`: the arn of the step functions PPOD state machine.
 Specific to each environment.
 - `TIMDEX_STATE_MACHINE_ARN`: the arn of the step functions TIMDEX state machine.
 Specific to each environment.